szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make cure and cause wound spells more worth using (450) (IWDEE BGEE BG2EE EET)

-Healing spells are infamously bad in IWD/BG/BG2: they heal too little for such a slow cast, and they do not improve with level.
+Healing/Cause spells are infamously bad in IWD/BG/BG2 since they are not powerful, lack scaling, and cast slowly.
 With this tweak:

-- Cure Light Wounds: Heals 8 points plus 1 more point per level, up to 12.
+- Light Wounds: Heal/Cause 8 points plus 1 more point per level, up to 12.
 Casting speed reduced from 5 to 1
-- Cure Moderate Wounds: Heals 13 points, plus 2 points in the first 2 levels and 1 point in the next 2, up to 19 (requires IWDEE's spell to be present).
+- Moderate Wounds (IWD/IWDification): Heal/Cause 13 points, plus 2 points in the first 2 levels and 1 point in the next 2, up to 19.
 Casting speed reduced from 5 to 2
-- Cure Medium Wounds: Heals 20 points plus 2 more points per level, up to 28.
+- Medium Wounds: Heal/Cause 20 points plus 2 more points per level, up to 28.
 Casting speed reduced from 5 to 3
-- Cure Serious Wounds: Heals 30 points plus 3 more points in the next two levels, 2 on the next two, up to 40.
+- Serious Wounds: Heal/Cause 30 points plus 3 more points in the next two levels, 2 on the next two, up to 40.
 Casting speed reduced from 7 to 4.
-- Cure Critical Wounds: Heals 42 points plus 3 more points per level, up to 54.
+- Critical Wounds: Heal/Cause 42 points plus 3 more points per level, up to 54.
 Casting speed reduced from 8 to 5.
-- Mass Cure: Improved healing from 1d8 + 1/level (21–28), to 4d3 + 1/level (24–32).
+- Mass Cure/Cause (Light Wounds): Heal/cause 4d3 + 1/level (24–32).
 Casting speed reduced from 5 to 2.
-- Heal: Casting speed reduced from 9 to 6.
+- Heal/Harm: Casting speed reduced from 9 to 6.
 - Mist of Eldath: Heals everyone 40 points, regenerates 2 HP per second for 2 rounds, and prevents poisoning for that time.
 The name is changed to Rejuvenating Mist

+Cause-type spells allow a save to take half, as vanilla.
 Also, the range of the spell is now 10 ft., allowing healers to to help party members with a bit less risk.
-The spells will no longer be stopped by Spell Deflection.
+This is ON by default.
+The spells will also no longer be stopped by Spell Deflection.

-Finally, it can also tweak the "cause wounds" spells to the same extent as the "cure wounds" spells.

 All of these specific tweaks to these spells can be enabled or disabled in the configuration file.